-To mark the Victoria Day long weekend, here are some lesser-known facts about one of Britain's most iconic monarchs.
+To mark the Victoria Day long weekend in Canada, here are some lesser-known facts about one of Britain’s most iconic monarchs.

 When Victoria was born in 1819, there had been little chance of her ever becoming the ruler of an empire.
 As the only child of King George III’s fourth son, Edward, the Duke of Kent, Victoria was a distant fifth in line to the throne.
 However, following a series of unfortunate events including the deaths of her father, his brothers and their legitimate heirs, the young princess abruptly found herself as William IV’s closest surviving relative.